ministryofjustice/hmpps-strengths-based-needs-assessments-api/README.md

 `make db-connection-string` to output a connection string for your database IDE

+To export the remote DB (saved locally as out.sql), run:

+`make db-export`

 ## Service dependencies

 * [hmpps-auth](https://github.com/ministryofjustice/hmpps-auth) - for authentication using OAuth/JWT